-A Day in Dala - Myanmar / Burma
+A Day in Dala - Yangon, Myanmar / Burma

-I realized quickly that any and all adventures in Burma are best left unplanned.
-It was a recurring theme during my entire time there in March / April 2012.
+realized quickly that any and all adventures in Burma are best left unplanned.
+It was a recurring theme during my entire time there in March / April 2012 -- visiting the village of Dala, Yangon's closest island, was completely spur of the moment.

 Friendly touts tried their best (only) line, though it never approached pushy.
 "You're handsome.
 Buy something?"